jrpotter/notebook/dnd/conditions.md

 %%ANKI
 Basic
-With respect to the Unconscious condition, what is the *Automatic Critical Hits* effect?
+What is the Unconscious *Automatic Critical Hits* effect?
 Back: Attack rolls that hit the creature are Critical Hits if the attacker is within 5 feet.
 Reference: Crawford, Jeremy. _Dungeons & Dragons - Player’s Handbook_.
 Wizards of the Coast LLC, 2024.
 <!--ID: 1772069117928-->